streamnative/pulsar-flink/README.md

 SELECT * FROM pulsar
 ```

-SQL is complete with support for physical fields, calculated columns, METADATA and other features.
+SQL is complete with support for physical fields, calculated columns, watermark, METADATA and other features.